mahloola/piano-roll/README.md

 - Resizing the window while MIDI is playing breaks the canvas
 - MIDI player should auto-stop when there's no more notes
+- UI could do with polishing
+- Uploads page could do with pagination